ibexa/documentation-user/docs/content_management/create_edit_content_types.md

 !!! note

-    When you add a **Metadata** section, which you can use for tags, product categories, etc., it is later presented as an additional tab in Content item editing screen.
+    When you add a **Metadata** section, which you can use for tags, product categories, and so on, it is later presented as an additional tab in Content item editing screen.
     When you add other sections, they are later presented as anchors in Content item editing screen.
     All sections are later presented as headers on the Content item details screen, the **View** tab.